• 2025

 Kissei Pharmaceutical’s basic approach to human capital is based on the idea that when employees with different modes of thinking and value systems mutually accept and inspire each other, they can add dynamism and creativity to a company.

-We strive to improve the Company’s working environment in terms of hiring practices, working styles, our human resource system, and other aspects, and have therefore introduced flexible workstyles in many departments.
-These include an elective-based human resource system that allows employees to choose a workstyle that matches their aptitudes and life plans as well as deemed working hour and flextime systems.
+We strive to improve the Company’s working environment in terms of hiring practices and working styles, and have introduced an elective-based human resource system that allows employees to choose a workstyle that matches their aptitudes and life plans.
 These systems are part of our effort to ensure that a wide range of human resources can demonstrate their full abilities.

 Human Resource Development Policy

-Kissei has identified the “creation of a fulfilling workplace environment” as a material issue as part of its effort to create an environment that nurtures autonomous human resources.
+Kissei has identified the “creation of a fulfilling workplace environment” as a material issue as part of its efforts to create an environment that nurtures autonomous human resources.
 We believe that a fulfilling workplace environment is one where every employee feels that their work gives them a sense of satisfaction, accomplishment, mission, and growth.
 To make sure this is the case, we emphasize employee engagement and measure it regularly.
-Based on our analysis, we consider and implement new human resource-related measures and are working on the following initiatives:
+Based on our analysis of this data, we consider and implement new human resource-related measures and are currently working on the following initiatives:

 • Operation of our dual-track human resource system • Operation of our education system • Promotion of diversity and inclusion and gender equality • Promotion of health management

-Results of the surveys conducted before (2019) and during (2022) the period of “PEGASUS,” the current five-year medium-term management plan, are shown in the table below.
+Results of the surveys conducted before fiscal 2019 and during fiscal 2022 the period of “PEGASUS,” the current five-year medium-term management plan, are shown in the table below.

 Engagement I want to make Kissei a better company 3.61 3.56